haithanhphan1603/v-awesome-directives/README.md

 # 🦙⚡😎 v-awesome-directive 🦙⚡😎

 `v-awesome-directive` is a collection of essential custom directives for Vue.js 3 applications.
 These directives enhance your application's functionality and provide convenient solutions for common use cases.
+Current supported directives:
+✅ v-focus
+✅ v-sticky
+✅ v-click-outside

 ## Installation